amclerisy/technedict/README.md

 A dictionary for any technical field that breaks the bounds of language.

+This project comes in two parts.
+The first is the simple SPEC that can be implemented in any setting you choose.
+Also included are example implementations using Flask.

+See Specification.

+See Flask App -- Website

+See Flask App -- API

 **Current Status: v.0.1 α1 -- For Review, UNSAFE**

 ## Base URL Methods